MicrosoftDocs/memdocs/memdocs/intune/apps/apps-add-enterprise-app.md

 # Add an Enterprise App Catalog app (Win32) to Microsoft Intune

-An Enterprise App Catalog app (Win32) in Microsoft Intune is a Windows app that you can be added via the Enterprise App Catalog.
+An Enterprise App Catalog app (Win32) is a Windows app that you can add via the Enterprise App Catalog in Intune.
 This app type leverages the Win32 platform and has support for customizable capabilities.
 The Enterprise App Catalog is a collection of prepackaged [Win32 apps](../apps/apps-win32-app-management.md) that have been designed and prepared by Microsoft to support Intune.
 The catalog contains both Microsoft apps and third-party apps.

 > [!IMPORTANT]
 > Enterprise App Management is an Intune add-on as part of the Intune suite that is available for trial and purchase.
 For more information, see [Use Intune Suite add-on capabilities](../fundamentals/intune-add-ons.md).

 When you add an app to Intune, commonly you'll want to accept the default installation, requirements, and detection settings.
 These default settings have been confirmed by Microsoft.
-You must be careful if you modify the command tools.
+You must be careful if you modify the package.
 Unexpected or harmful commands might be passed via the **Install command** and **Uninstall command** fields.
 In addition, changing the install commands might cause installation to fail.

 > [!IMPORTANT]
 > Microsoft does not assert compliance or authorizations for non-Microsoft apps.
 Customers are responsible for ensuring that apps meet their requirements.